Facilitator: Sandro L. Sousa.

 03. Click on the ball once.

-• Click the pop-up window and Select Tint.
+• Click the pop-up window and Select

 • Change the color of the ball to red.